mojira/arisa-js/README.md

 </p>

 ## About the project
 Arisa was [originally written in Ruby](https://github.com/mojira/arisa) by Synchunk, a retired Mojira moderator.
 Later, she was re-written using [ECMAScript 6](http://es6-features.org/) for use with [Node.js](https://nodejs.org/) by [Mustek](https://github.com/Mustek).
-Her purpose is to filter newly created issues on the Mojira bug tracker and help keeping the moderator's and helper's workflow on the tracker nice & smooth.
+Her purpose is to filter newly created issues on the Mojira bug tracker and help keeping the moderators and helper's workflow on the tracker nice & smooth.

 ## Installation